& Training to be Hypnotherapist

 Can I pay in instalments?

 Yes.
 If you book for a week of training you can pay a £175 deposit to secure your place and then spread the remaining balance over 8 months.
-If you wish to book the whole diploma then payments can be spread over 12 months and the deposit is £290.
+If you wish to book the whole diploma then payments can be spread over 12 months or 24 months and the deposit is £290.

 This is an interest free monthly payment plan.
 There is no administrative fee.